"What are FAQ’s?"

 hope the writing in the rest of the web site more than compensates for

 Generally we try to get most emails answered with in 72 hours of

-receipt, sometimes within minutes.
+for parts inquiries can take considerably longer at times).
 Due to the volume of traffic and

 email we receive, we usually don’t answer emails that either have